256dpi/arduino-mqtt/README.md

 *Or even better use the newly available Library Manager in the Arduino IDE.*

+## Important

+- The maximum size for packets being published and received is set by default to 128 bytes.
+To change that value, you need to download the library manually and change the value in the following file: https://github.com/256dpi/arduino-mqtt/blob/master/src/MQTTClient.h#L5.

 ## Compatibility

 This library has been only tested on the **Arduino Yùn** yet.
 Other boards and shields should work if they properly extend the Client API.